Verbum domini manet in aeternum. The word of the Lord endures forever.

 The Augsburg Confession.
 This is the primary specifically Lutheran statement of the Christian faith.
 You can read it online here.
 It and the Small Catechism are also included in Concordia, aka The Book of Concord, the defining statements, or confessions, of our faith.
 You can read the 1921 Bente edition online in English, German or Latin here.
 Or get the more recent Readers Edition The Book of Concord.
 You can get Readers Edition The Augsburg Confession from it separately.

-daily readings through the church year from the sermons of C.F.W.
+God Grant It, daily readings through the church year from the sermons of C.F.W.
 Walther, the first president of the Lutheran Church-Missouri Synod, and

 Portals of Prayer, an LCMS devotional quarterly.
 There is nothing better than the short daily readings and Scripture verses in these two for the "whatever your devotion may suggest" part.